zjg95/purple/README.md

 To prove this, I wrote a quick program in python to model this game, and see the results.
 Interestingly enough, the probability of purple succeeding fluctuates between 47%-68%.
 Over the course of several trials though, this average converges to somewhere around 52%, which is higher than red/black which consistently stay at 50%.

 This surprisingly proves that the probability of purple succeeding is greater than red or black.

+#### Running the program
+To run the program, you can use python2.
+The main file is purple.py.